Skip to main content

 Macro Comparison

-Atlanta vs New York — Big Picture
+Atlanta vs New York, the Big Picture

 The contrast between these metros is among the starkest in American geography.
 Understanding the fundamental differences frames everything else.